j801h/j801h.github.io/_projects/fea.md

 ### Summary

-Finite Element Analysis (FEA) is a powerful computational method for simulating complex physical systems, such as heat exchangers, by dividing them into smaller elements.
+Finite Element Analysis (FEA) is a powerful computational method for simulating complex physical systems, such as heat exchangers (or ball valves), by dividing them into smaller elements.
 By solving time-dependent governing equations and applying boundary conditions, FEA can model transient conditions and provide insights into temperature profiles, pressure drop, heat transfer rates, and potential hotspots or areas of high stress.

 To that end, I have sourced a CAD file for a shell-and-tube heat exchanger, developed mesh representations for the exchanger's flow regions, and have simulated and visualized a steady-state flow condition for the exchanger.
 My ultimate goal here is to develop a generalized workflow for converting CAD files and process constraints into high-fidelity models of transient process behaviors.